One of the most common questions we receive is about herpes transmission and the risk of spreading the virus to a new partner.

 Both HSV1 and HSV2 can be easily transmitted via skin-to-skin contact.
 HSV1 tends to prefer locations above the waist, such as the mouth, and HSV2 tends to prefer locations below the waist, such as the genitals, but both can also be easily spread to other parts of the body.

-Both strains are most contagious during active outbreaks – when visual symptoms are present – but they are also commonly spread when there are no recognizable symptoms through asymptomatic shedding.
+Both types are most contagious during active outbreaks – when visual symptoms are present – but they are also commonly spread when there are no recognizable symptoms through asymptomatic shedding.

 Prevalence of Oral HSV1 – Cold Sores

-In theory, oral HSV1 is the most easily acquired infection, because it is usually the first herpes simplex strain someone encounters, and it is commonly spread by social kissing among relatives and friends.
-Children who have no prior infections with an HSV strain do not have an acquired immune response and are most susceptible.
+In theory, oral HSV1 is the most easily acquired infection, because it is usually the first herpes simplex type someone encounters, and it is commonly spread by social kissing among relatives and friends.
+Children who have no prior infections with an HSV type do not have an acquired immune response and are most susceptible.

 50% of Americans, by their teenage and young adult years, will have acquired HSV1 and will have the HSV1 antibodies, and by the time they reach age 50, 80-90% of Americans will have acquired HSV1.